 Afterwards Dörchen worked as a maid at Hirschfeld's Institut fuer Sexualwissenschaft until it was destroyed by the Nazis in 1933.
 She is not known to have survived this attack.

 She was played by Tima die Goettliche in Rosa Von Praunheim’s movie about Hirschfeld.

 Click for other Hirschfeld patients.

 - Felix Abraham.
 “Genitalumwandlungen an zwei männlichen Transvestiten”.
 Zeitschrift für Sexualwissenschaft und Sexualpolitik, 18: 223-226.
 1931.
 English translation as “Genital Reassignment on Two Male Transvestites”.
 The International Journal of Trangenderism.
 2, 1.
 Jan-Mar 1998.
 Case 1.
-Online.
+Archive.

 - Rosa Von Praunheim (dir & scr).
 Der Einstein des Sex - Leben und Werk des Dr. M. Hirschfeld (The Einstein of Sex: Life and Work of Dr. M. Hirschfeld).
 Scr: Chris Kraus, Valentin Passoni, Friedl von Wangenheim, with Tima die Goettliche as Dörchen.
 Germany/Netherland 100 mins 1999.
 IMDB

 - Joanne Meyerowitz.
 How Sex Changed: A History of Transsexuality in the United States.
 Cambridge, Ma, London: Harvard University Press.
 363 pp 2002: 19-20, 292n13.

 - "Rudolph R./Dorchen".
 Institut für Sexualwissenschaft (1919-1933). www.hirschfeld.in-berlin.de/institut/en/personen/pers_34.html